subodh-1407/newstogether/README.md

 A multilingual news aggregation platform designed to provide accurate, timely, and personalized news to users in their preferred language.
-NewsHive aims to break down language barriers and unify fragmented news platforms into a single, cohesive user experience.
+NewsTogether aims to break down language barriers and unify fragmented news platforms into a single, cohesive user experience.

 In today’s digital age, access to timely and accurate news is crucial for staying informed.
 However, many existing news platforms primarily cater to English speakers, creating a significant barrier for non-English speakers who struggle to find reliable news sources in their preferred language.
 Additionally, the fragmentation of news platforms leads to inefficiencies, miscommunication, and a lack of cohesive news consumption, which ultimately hampers user engagement and satisfaction.